codeceptjs/CodeceptJS/CONTRIBUTING.md

 ## Core Changes

-Before applying any Core changes please raise an issue to discucss that change with core team.
+Before applying any Core changes please raise an issue to discuss that change with core team.

 Whenever you implemented a feature/bugfix